biocad/anbase/README.md

 Each **comp_name** folder contains following subfolders:

-* `aligned` — folder that contains bounded complex's structure and the structures of its unbound components structurally aligned to themselves in the bounded complex.
+* `aligned` — folder that contains bound complex's structure and the structures of its unbound components structurally aligned to themselves in the bound complex.
 * `hetatms_deleted` – folder that contains the same structures
 as `aligned` folder with the HETATMs being removed from the pdbs.